Sport-by-sport look at the impact of the coronavirus outbreak

 The coronavirus outbreak continues to have an impact on the sporting schedule as some of 2020’s biggest events come into view.

-A range of sports have had to take action to prevent the spread of the virus, with postponements hitting the Premier League, Guinness Six Nations and Formula One, while all domestic sporting action in Italy has been suspended until April 3 at the earliest.
+The Guinness Six Nations and Formula One have also been affected, as has golf following the postponement of The Masters, while all domestic sporting action in Italy was suspended until April 3 at the earliest.

-Sports governing bodies in the United Kingdom attended a meeting with broadcasters and Government officials on Monday to discuss contingency plans and, with spectacles such as Euro 2020, the Olympics and golf’s majors on the horizon, the PA news agency takes a sport-by-sport look at the impact of the coronavirus.
+With Euro 2020 and the Olympics on the horizon, the PA news agency takes a sport-by-sport look at the impact of the coronavirus.

 Football

-– The Premier League has been suspended until April 4 and the EFL until April 3 at the earliest.
+– The Premier League was suspended until April 4 and the EFL until April 3 at the earliest.

+– All Scottish football was suspended with immediate effect and the Irish Football Association suspended the current season in Northern Ireland until at least April 4.
+The Football Association of Ireland announced all football activity under its jurisdiction was suspended until March 29.

 – England’s two friendlies later this month at Wembley, the Women’s Super League and FA Women’s Championship have also been postponed by the FA.
 Wales’ international matches with Austria and the United States at the end of March are also both called off.